TheochemUI/eOn/_sources/user_guide/quip.md.txt

   + Without MPI
   + Linked to the same QUIP

-The rest of the document walks through a concrete example of this use-case.
+The rest of the document walks through an example of this use-case.

 ## Sample run

 This needs to be in conjunction with the LAMMPS [pair style quip](https://docs.lammps.org/pair_quip.html).

-## Example Build
+## Example build

 ## Base environment